-Furthermore, these two concepts are different in terms of ecosystems and they are home to different kinds of wild animals
+Furthermore, these two concepts are different in terms of ecosystems, and they are home to different kinds of wild animals.

 What Is a Forest?

 Furthermore, the forest is known to be home to different kinds of animals.
-Some of the species you can find in a forest include birds, amphibians and mammals.
+Some of the species you can find in a forest include birds, amphibians, and mammals.

 Note that a forest should not include land that has always been used for farming or general agricultural purposes.

-Types of Forest Biome
+Types of Forest Biomes

 Temperate Forests